 • Private air-conditioned motor coach/minibus/car (depending on the group size)

-• Meals as per itinerary: breakfast daily, 3 x lunches at local restaurant 3 x dinner (including one dinner with folkloric show in Wieliczka)
+• Meals as per itinerary: breakfast daily, 3 x lunches at local restaurant 3 x dinner (including a folkloric show in Wieliczka)

 • Cake & coffee/tea at famous Krakow cafeteria